Understanding Your Heat Pump System

 6. How many people live in the home

 The number of people residing in your home impacts your cooling needs and how many rooms need to be heated or cooled at once.
-The more people in the home, the warmer it gets.
-Commonly used spaces generate the most amount of heat.
-In turn, they require more air flow to keep them cooler.
+The more people in the house, the warmer it gets.
+Commonly used spaces generate the most heat.
+In turn, they require more airflow to keep them cooler.
 This can have a significant impact on the size of the cooling system for homes that have multiple residents.

 7. How residents use the home and their temperature preferences

 Your personal comfort levels are the determining factor when choosing the right HVAC system.
 While some people may feel comfortable at a lower temperature, others are more comfortable in a warmer environment.
-Knowing your ideal comfort level helps to determine the right size heat pump for you needs.
+Knowing your ideal comfort level helps you determine the correct size heat pump for your needs.

 8. Other appliances in the home that generate heat

 Your home’s appliances can also affect your HVAC sizing needs as they can make rooms warmer.
-Commercial style kitchens, standalone freezers, and home offices with multiple printers, computers, or monitors can all have a significant impact on the temperatures throughout your home.
+Commercial-style kitchens, standalone freezers, and home offices with multiple printers, computers, or monitors can significantly impact the temperatures throughout your home.

 The Rule of Thumb for a Heat Pump Properly Sized for Your Home

-While all these factors are used by contractors to determine the exact size heat pump you need, there is a general rule of thumb you can follow.
+While contractors use all these factors to determine the exact size heat pump you need, there is a general rule of thumb you can follow.
 For every 500-600 square feet of conditioned floor area, install one ton of air conditioning capacity.
-And since most sizes of heat pumps are determined by BTU (British Thermal Unit), you'll also need to know that each ton is worth 12.000 BTU.
+Since most heat pumps are determined by BTU (British Thermal Unit), you'll also need to know that each ton is worth 12.000 BTU.

-A Manual J calculation may be a little complex for homeowners who aren't heating or cooling professionals, so our team of experts will help to determine what size heat pump is right for your home.
-Reach out today to have a team member determine the right sized heat pump for you.
+A Manual J calculation may be complex for homeowners who aren't heating or cooling professionals, so our team of experts will help you determine the correct size heat pump for your home.
+Contact us today to have a team member determine the right size heat pump for you.

 Other Factors to Consider